Our caregivers can support you or your loved one in dealing with Alzheimer’s or Dementia.

 Those offering care to individuals with Alzheimer’s and dementia should absolutely have experience in this area.
 The ideal caregiver is accustomed to the challenges they will face caring for your aging loved one and will be able to do so with confidence, patience, and techniques learned from years of experience.
 This helps ensure your loved one’s needs are being

-met, and quality care can be provided at all times with a minimum of frustration.
+met, and quality care can be provided at all times.

 While staying in the home can offer many benefits, this is typically not a role easily filled by a family caregiver simply because most are ill-equipped to manage the demands of the situation.
 Families and a feeling of familiar community can be very important, but routine care is usually better left to an experienced caregiver.

-With Senior Home care by Angels providing dementia care, you can be confident your loved one will be matched with a skilled caregiver.
+With Big Hearts Homecare, you can be confident your loved one will be matched with a skilled caregiver.

 Dementia is a degenerative mental disease that affects millions of senior citizens, and Alzheimer’s disease is one form of dementia.
 Alzheimer’s disease is the most common cause of dementia accounting for two-thirds of all cases.
 People who suffer from all forms of dementia typically experience memory loss and confusion that can make living alone not only challenging, but potentially dangerous.